• Facebook

 Did you make this sous vide beef roast?

-If you loved this sous vide chuck roast, I would appreciate it so much if you would give this recipe a star review!
+If you loved this sous vide roast beef recipe, I would appreciate it so much if you would leave a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings & Pairings recipes, be sure to follow me on Pinterest, Facebook, YouTube and Twitter.